Vietnam.vn - Nền tảng quảng bá Việt Nam

 Fishing fleets are managed and monitored to implement solutions against IUU fishing, aiming to remove the "yellow card" for fisheries.

-Mr. Du Trong Hoa, a fisherman in Vung Tau ward, said: “People need to comply with regulations and only fish in their own waters to help the whole country remove the yellow card.
-If it cannot be removed, seafood consumption will be very difficult.”
+Mr. Du Trong Hoa, a fisherman in Vung Tau ward, said: “People need to comply with the regulations and only fish in their own waters to help the whole country remove the yellow card.
+If it cannot be removed, it will be very difficult to sell seafood.”

-Promoting data digitization and technology application in seafood traceability
+Promoting data digitization and technology application in tracing the origin of aquatic products

-Since March 2024, fishing ports in Ho Chi Minh City have deployed national electronic traceability software (eCDT) to serve import and export procedures for fishing vessels.
+Since March 2024, fishing ports in Ho Chi Minh City have deployed the national electronic traceability software (eCDT) to serve the entry and exit procedures for fishing vessels.

-Mr. Truong Van Sanh - Deputy Director of Cat Lo Fishing Port (Phuoc Thang Ward), said: "Fishermen only need to log into the system, the data will be checked and approved online by the port and the Representative Office, much more convenient for monitoring work".
+Mr. Truong Van Sanh - Deputy Director of Cat Lo Fishing Port (Phuoc Thang Ward), said: "Fishermen only need to log in to the system, the data will be checked and approved online by the port and the Representative Office, which is much more convenient for monitoring work".

 TP.HCM đẩy mạnh số hóa, siết chặt quản lý để gỡ “thẻ vàng” thủy sản - Ảnh 2.